WelcomeToThursday/WTT-Campaigns/wiki/trader-media-and-visit.md

 If a room cannot load, check the client log for a missing media file or checksum mismatch and reinstall the matching release files.
 A custom campaign can supply its own room; obtain that campaign's separate media package as well.

+Campaign authors can also add Visit to an installed custom trader by assigning a custom `TraderScene` to that trader's ID.
+See [custom story media bundles](story-media-bundles.md) for the room prefab contract and complete setup.

 ---

 [Documentation home](Home.md) · [Guide navigation](_Sidebar.md)